 Program Completion, Graduation & Verification Statement Requirements

-Students are expected to be full-time and complete the program in 2 years (four semesters with 1 summer in between).
+Students are expected to be full-time and complete the program in two years (four-semesters and one summer).
 Courses will not be offered each semester.
-Students should work diligently to successfully demonstrate expected competencies and pass courses the first time they are taken in compliance with continuing in their original cohort.
-Repeating one course will mean a student waits one year for it to be offered again.
-The maximum time frame allowed for completion of the program is 5 years.
+Students should work diligently to successfully demonstrate expected competencies, and pass courses the first time they are taken in compliance with continuing in their original admission cohort.
+Repeating one course will mean a student waits one year for the same course to be offered again.
+Upon admission date, the maximum time frame allowed for completion of the program is 5 years for a full-time student.

-To ensure students achieve the expected learning outcomes, competencies will be tracked for didactic and Supervised Experiential Learning (SEL) courses using the Learning Management System (LMS) Moodle©.
-Once the competency framework with pertinent performance indicators has been selected for a specific course, a Student’s Learning Plan for each course will be created to track student’s achievement of each competency performance indicator.
-A report by student and course cohort is generated using a ranking scale: complies, partially comply, or does not comply.
-Each student will be evaluated using the specific formative or summative assessment for each didactic and SEL course.
-Students are expected to obtain an 80% or higher in formative and summative assessments whether using a rubric to evaluate or simple criteria to grade coursework as well as in assessments in SEL rotations.
-An evaluation below this threshold will indicate that the student has not achieved or complied with a competency.
-This will be documented in the student’s Learning Plan within the LMS and utilized to provide a remediation activity or plan to facilitate compliance with the competency performance indicator.
+To ensure students achieve the expected learning outcomes, competencies are tracked for didactic and supervised experiential learning (SEL) courses using the Learning Management System (LMS) Moodle© platform.
+Once the Curricular Map is established with the competency framework and performance indicators for each specific course, faculty develop a “Student Learning Assessment Plan” to track student achievement for each competency and performance indicator.
+Each student is evaluated using the specific formative or summative assessment rubric for each didactic and SEL course.
+Students are expected to obtain an 80% or higher on all formative and summative assessments, whether evaluated using a rubric or specific grading criteria for coursework as well as SEL rotations.
+Any evaluation below this threshold indicates that the student has not achieved or complied with competency.
+The outcome is documented in the Student’s Learning Assessment Plan within the LMS and is used to develop a remediation activity or plan to facilitate compliance with the competency and performance indicator.
+Reports are generated by student and by course, using a ranking scale of complies, partially complies or does not comply.

 At the UPR-RP, to qualify as a degree candidate, students must comply with the following requirements: